A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

 It is necessary to explain the meaning of ``spectrum" for a complex potential.
 The elliptic potentials are meromorphic function defined on the complex plane, therefore, they are not the most suitable examples for quantum mechanics.
 Instead their appearance in quantum field theory looks more natural, where the complex valued spectrum of Schr\"{o}dinger operator is explained in a very different way.
 Indeed, in the context of Gauge/Bethe correspondence \cite{NS0908} the spectral solution of elliptic potentials nicely fits into the theory of 4-dimensional quantum gauge theory.
-For the Lam\'{e} potential, due to its connection with a typical Seiberg-Witten gauge theory model \cite{SW9407, SW9408}, the idea of using elliptic curve is very helpful for the analysis, there is a one-to-one correspondence between the asymptotic solutions and the monodromy of wave function along $2\omega_i, i=1,2,3$ \cite{wh1108}.
+For the Lam\'{e} potential, due to its connection with a typical Seiberg-Witten gauge theory model \cite{SW9407, SW9408}, the idea of using elliptic curve is very helpful for the analysis.
+Translate the property of the elliptic curve to the property of corresponding elliptic potential, we are lead to a physical explanation why there is a one-to-one correspondence between the asymptotic solutions and the monodromy of wave function along $2\omega_i, i=1,2,3$ \cite{wh1108}.
 Upon a careful examination, the complete spectral solutions are precisely related to nonperturbative and duality properties of the low energy effective gauge theory.
-Another related context for the elliptic potential is the algebraic integrable theory, see e.g. \cite{classintegrable}, albeit neither the questions mentioned above have been seriously addressed there.
+Another related context for the elliptic potential is the algebraic integrable theory, see e.g. Ref.~ \cite{classintegrable}, albeit neither the questions mentioned above have been seriously addressed there.